 WASHINGTON, DC – Generations United announced six intergenerational programs selected to receive the prestigious 2019 Programs of Distinction designation.
-The six programs are: Gaithersburg Beloved Community Initiative (Gaithersburg, MD), Lakeshore Family Center Intergenerational Project (Irving, NY), LinkAGES Colorado (Pine, CO), Motion Picture Television Fund Volunteer Program (Woodland Hills, CA), Second Acts Grandparent Volunteer Program (Milwaukee, WI), and SMART Reading (Portland, OR).
+The six programs are: Gaithersburg Beloved Community Initiative (Gaithersburg, MD), Lakeshore Family Center Intergenerational Project (Irving, NY), LinkAGES Colorado (Denver, CO), Motion Picture Television Fund Volunteer Program (Woodland Hills, CA), Second Acts Grandparent Volunteer Program (Milwaukee, WI), and SMART Reading (Portland, OR).

 “We congratulate these programs for earning this distinction and their dedication to high-quality intergenerational practices,” said Donna Butts, executive director of Generations United.
 “The Program of Distinction designation is the only U.S. ‘seal of approval’ for intergenerational programs.
 The application and review process are rigorous.
 Achieving this recognition is a major accomplishment and says a program employs best practices and effectively engages young and old while serving the surrounding community.”